InTaVia/source-dataset-conversion/README.md

 - map_schema.ttl: RDF-turtle file defining several predicates used in the initial conversion step (to be loaded before initial conversion)
 - ./data/rdf/bgn_schema.ttl: RDF-turtle file with biographynet-specific triples defining classes and properties (to be loaded after initial conversion)
 - ./data/xml/test/AnnaTest.xml: synthetic biografisch portaal XML document for testing purposes
+- ./data/rdf/AnnaTest.ttl: result of the conversion of the above file

 ## Conversion steps